Freecorn1854/doracode/README.md

 Someone is trapped in Dora's body and its up to BF to save them

-Will update Body with new game updates
+Will update Readme with new game updates

 Edit "compile.bat" and "compile_debug.bat" to goto your code folder